PrefectHQ/prefect/docs/concepts/tasks.md

 ```
 </div>

 When each task run requested to enter a `Running` state, it provided its cache key computed from the `cache_key_fn`.
-The Orion backend identified that there was a COMPLETED state associated with this key and instructed the run to immediately enter the same COMPLETED state, including the same return values.
+The Prefect backend identified that there was a COMPLETED state associated with this key and instructed the run to immediately enter the same COMPLETED state, including the same return values.

 A real-world example might include the flow run ID from the context in the cache key so only repeated calls in the same flow run are cached.